acmpesuecc/weatherforecast/README.md

 # weatherforecast

 Weather Forecast is a simple GUI weather information search engine built using Python.
-Users can search for the weather based on cities.
+Users can search for the weather based on cities and pincode of the area of interest.

 ### Requirements to run:
 - [requests](https://docs.python-requests.org/en/latest/)